-Medved said Thursday he couldn't remember the last time there were more than two or three showings of a film in the middle of the night -- usually in New York or Los Angeles.
+Medved said he couldn't remember the last time there were more than two or three such showings in the middle of the night -- usually in New York or Los Angeles.

-During a survey of people who buy tickets through Fandango.com, 38 percent of those who are working said they would be taking either some time or the day off to see the movie.
+During a survey given to people who buy tickets through Fandango.com, 38 percent of those who are working said they would be taking either some time or the day off to see the movie.

 Ledger's performance has been hailed as "indelible" (Los Angeles Times' Kenneth Turan), "powerful" (The Washington Post's Stephen Hunter, in an overall mixed review) and "mesmerizing" (CNN.com's Tom Charity); clips of his character have dominated the movie's marketing campaign.
 See how Ledger made the joker his own »

-His absence was conspicuous Monday at the New York premiere, his co-stars said.
+His absence was conspicuous Monday at the New York premiere, his co-stars noted.

 "It's hard to talk about; this is his.
 He created the Joker," Eckhart said.
 "He did it in his own way, and it's sad, but on the other hand, I am proud to be able to honor him tonight."